earthgecko/skyline/docs/installation.rst

   - Please ensure you handle all of these with iptables AND ip6tables (or the equivalent) before continuing.

+- Should you wish to review the build steps and component builds and installs there is a build script for **testing** purposes in utils/dawn/skyline.dawn.sh see `Dawn <development/dawn.html>`__ section)

 - Install Redis - see `Redis.io <http://redis.io/>`__
 - Ensure that you review https://redis.io/topics/security
 - Ensure Redis has socket enabled **with the following permissions** in your